MovieAugur/BoxOfficePredictor/README.md

 BoxOfficePredictor
 ===============
-boxofficepredictor.java is the consolidated file.
+boxoffice_predictor.java is the consolidated file.
 Updates the database after calculating predicted collection using the expression. usage - java \<jar\> \<moviename\>